As seen on America's Inventor Lady website: americasinventorlady.com/

 A flat mirror is cheap, simple, passive technology that works.
 Their only failure mode is breaking on impact.
 Camera and screens are expensive, complex active devices with multiple failure modes.

-2) Flat mirrors allow you to see more by slightly shifting your viewing position.
+2) Flat mirrors allow you to see more by slightly shifting your viewing position, increasing your field of vision.

 3) A flat mirror has much better contrast, color, and resolution than any camera and screen combo.